eekcoopuw/jobmon/docsource/core_concepts.rst

 Core Concepts
 *************

-Cluster Name
-############
-The name of the cluster users want to run their Tasks on.
-Usually either Buster or Slurm.
-You can specify the cluster you want to use on the Task, TaskTemplate, Workflow and Tool level.
-To set cluster name on Tasks, use "cluster_name".
-To set cluster_name on TaskTemplate, Workflow, and Tool, use "default_cluster_name".
-If cluster name is set on multiple Jobmon objects, Jobmon has a hierarchy of which cluster will take precedence, the hierarchy is Task -> TaskTemplate -> Workflow -> Tool.
+.. _jobmon-tool-label:

 Tool
 ####
-A tool is the project (e.g. STG-PR, CODCorrect) that you want to associate your Workflow and Task Templates with.
-You may overhaul your Workflows and Tasks/TaskTemplates over time, but the concept of the project will remain to categorize them within the broader IHME pipeline.
+A tool is a major research application, e.g. STG-PR, CODCorrect.
+Task Templates and Workflows  are owned by Tools.
+You may overhaul your Workflows and Tasks/TaskTemplates over time, but the concept of the Tool will remain to categorize them within the broader IHME pipeline.

-.. _jobmon-dag-label:

-DAG
-###
-Directed Acyclic Graph.
-The graph of Tasks that will be traversed upon execution of a WorkflowRun.
-Made up of :ref:`jobmon-node-label` (Tasks with specific node arguments) and :ref:`jobmon-edge-label` (the relationship between two Nodes)

 .. _jobmon-workflow-label:

 Workflow
 ########
-*(aka Batch, aka Swarm)*
-The object that encompasses all of your :ref:`jobmon-task-label` and the dependencies between them.
-A Workflow is the intent to run a :ref:`jobmon-dag-label` (Directed Acyclic Graph) of Tasks, and a :ref:`jobmon-wfrun-label` is the actual execution of the DAG on a cluster.
+A workflow encompasses all of your :ref:`jobmon-task-label` and the dependencies between them.
+A Workflow is the intent to run a :ref:`jobmon-dag-label` (Directed Acyclic Graph) of Tasks, and a :ref:`jobmon-wfrun-label` is the actual execution of that Workflow on a cluster.
 A Workflow can have multiple WorkflowRuns associated with it if previous runs fail or are stopped manually.
 A Workflow can be resumed if it failed on a previous Workflow Run, but the Tasks that it will execute must remain the same.
-Resumability is codified by the :ref:`jobmon-wf-arg-label` parameter that the user can define, which indicates what makes this intention to run Tasks unique from other workflows with the same tasks and dependencies.
+The ability to Resume is controlled by the :ref:`jobmon-wf-arg-label` parameter.
+You can resume a Workflow if you specify a workflow with exactly the same workflow arguments.

+Jobmon expects a Workflow to run to completion.
+If you have a long research process that requires human vetting of intermediate results then each of the computation steps between human vetting steps should be a separate Workflow.

+.. _jobmon-dag-label:

+DAG
+###
+Directed Acyclic Graph.
+The graph of Tasks that will be traversed during the execution of a WorkflowRun.
+THe DAG is composed  of Tasks with specific node arguments and :ref:`jobmon-edge-label` (the relationship between two Nodes)

 .. _jobmon-wf-arg-label: